westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-5a.md

       nodePort: 5050
 ```

 Simply speaking, this manifest says to create a NodePort service resource for this pod and expose it on port 5050.
-Notice that the **spec: selector:** is saying that this service will be applied top pods with the same label of **pgadmin4**.
-Remember, in **k8s** labels are usually very important.
-Because of the **type: NodePort** on this service, we will be able to access this pod from outside of the cluster.
+Notice that the **spec: selector:** is saying that this service will be applied to pods with the same label of **pgadmin4**.
+Remember, in **k8s**, labels are usually very important.
+And because of the **type: NodePort** on this service, we will be able to access this pod from outside of the cluster.

-> If you want to expose your Postgres resource outside of the cluster, you can change that manifest to create a type: NodePort service exposing the postgres pod on port 5432.
+> If you want to expose your Postgres resource outside of the cluster, you can change that manifest to create a **type: NodePort** service exposing the postgres pod on port 5432.

 Now we need to use kubectl to create this resource in the cluster.